Freely-Given-org/Biblelator/Documentation/ForProgrammers.md

     and I don't plan to even consider this until AFTER the release of v1.0.
 That's not to say that patches from others to improve efficiency won't be accepted.
 But for me, NEW FEATURES are currently my priority, followed by removing bugs.
-Further automated testing will be next, and then efficiency improvements are last.
+Further automated testing will be next, following by packaging for distribution, and then restructuring and efficiency improvements are last.

 Robert Hunt.